 Corneal abrasions are relatively common.
 A corneal abrasion can be a simple scratch to the eye, or it can be a foreign body embedded in the cornea's tissue.
 About 3 percent of all visits to family practitioners in the US are due to corneal abrasions.
 Many of them are work-related and due to a lack of adequate eye protection in the workplace.
 Others are due to random trauma to the eye in which a sharp object impacts the tissue of the cornea, resulting in a scratch or embedded foreign body in the corneal tissue.Clinical Features

-Patients with a corneal abrasion have a history of coming in contact with a sharp object or blunt trauma to the eye.
+Patients with a corneal abrasion have a history of coming in contact with a sharp foreign object or blunt trauma to the eye.
 Some will give a history of working in a place where a metallic foreign body may have gotten into the eye.
-Some metallic foreign bodies will imbed into the corneal tissue, and the metal will leach out of the foreign body and stain the cornea on examination.
-Others will give a history of a motor vehicle accident in which the eye was exposed to shards of glass from a broken windshield or another automobile window.The Eye Examination
+Some metallic foreign bodies will be embedded into the corneal tissue, and the metal will leach out of the foreign body and stain the cornea on examination.
+Others will give a history of a motor vehicle accident in which the surface of the eye was exposed to shards of glass from a broken windshield or another automobile window.The Eye Examination

-To properly examine an eye that may have sustained a corneal abrasion, a drop or two of a topical anesthetic is applied to the opened eye.
+A drop or two of a topical anesthetic is applied to the opened eye to properly examine an eye that may have sustained a simple corneal abrasion.
 Typical topical anesthetics include proparacaine or tetracaine.
 Sometimes, a dilating agent is instilled in the eye, which decreases the eye's pain.
 Topical anesthetics can retard wound healing, so only a drop or two should be instilled into the eye.

 The eye is carefully examined under a microscope or with the native eye.
 The eyelids are retracted to see the entire cornea, and the eyelids are flipped to look for the possibility of a retained foreign body in the eye.
 If there is any evidence of an actual injury to the globe of the eye (a rupture of the globe), the eye should be patched with a metal or plastic shield, and the patient should be referred urgently to an ophthalmologist.

 A drop of fluorescein is instilled in the eye.
-This yellow dye will stain any corneal abrasion, a yellow-green color when exposed to a black light.
-The scratch can be visualized under a microscope or with careful inspection after shining the black light onto the affected eye.
+This yellow dye will stain any corneal abrasion, a yellow-green color, when exposed to a black light.
+The scratch can be visualized under a microscope or carefully after shining the black light onto the affected eye.
 Foreign bodies can be seen as circular rings of fluorescein.
 If a metallic foreign body has leached metal into the cornea, this can be seen as a discolored part of the cornea around the foreign body.Treatment of a Corneal Abrasion

 All patients with a corneal abrasion should be up to date on their tetanus vaccination, or they must receive a tetanus vaccination at the time of their abrasion along with tetanus immunoglobulin if not protected by a prior tetanus shot.
 Cases of tetanus from a corneal abrasion can occur, although it is a rare occurrence.